 Enrollment at Fredrick and Charles Beauty College is open to career minded individuals who, in the opinion of the college staff, would be able to benefit from and utilize the skills taught for gainful employment.
-The School admits as regular students, high school graduates, holders of high school graduation equivalency certificates (GED).
+The school admits regular students, high school graduates, holders of high school graduation equivalency certificates (GED).
+The school does not accept ability-to-benefit students.

 All applicants must be personally interviewed and complete all admission paperwork onsite.
-All courses taught at Fredrick and Charles Beauty College are in English.
+All courses taught at Fredrick and Charles Beauty College is in English.
 Students must be able to speak, read, and write English fluently.
 English abilities will be determined through the interview, application process.
 We do not provide ESL instruction, if your native language is not English, you must provide proof of English proficiency by passing the Test of English as a Foreign Language (TOEFL)ibt with a score of 90 or 75%.